wren-lang/wren/doc/site/getting-started.markdown

     $ make
     $ ./wren

 This builds both the VM and the CLI.
-It downloads libuv automatically for you.
 The release build of the CLI goes right into the repo's top level directory.
 Binaries for other configurations are built to `bin/`.
 Static and shared libraries for embedding Wren get built in `lib/`.

 For Mac users, there is also an XCode project under `util/xcode`.
 For Windows brethren, `util/msvc2013` contains a Visual Studio solution.
 Note